bhasingu/swarm-localization/README.md

 # swarm-localization

-This project was carried out for AER1515 Perception for Robotics at the University of Toronto.
-A swarm of milli-robots are localized in a known environement using inter-robot communication and laser range scans of the environment.
+2D localization of a swarm of milli-robots is carried out in a known environement using inter-robot communication and laser range scans of the environment.
+This project was done for AER1515 - "Perception for Robotics" at the University of Toronto.